Accessibility in Presentations

 Overview

-If you are using keyboard-only navigation to make Microsoft PowerPoint presentations accessible, view the keyboard shortcuts for Microsoft PowerPoint.
+If you use keyboard-only navigation to make Microsoft PowerPoint presentations accessible, view the keyboard shortcuts for Microsoft PowerPoint.

 Slide Layouts